-If the lender has to force-place insurance, it will cover the dwelling only and will not cover you if you are the current property owner or mom’s estate from any other legal entanglements if someone is hurt on the property, etc.
+If the lender has to force-place insurance, it will cover the dwelling only and will not protect you if you are the current property owner or mom’s estate from any other legal entanglements if someone is hurt on the property, etc.

-I’m sorry, I wish I had better news for you, but the lender can only do so much and if your brother continues to live there, whoever has the title to the property may have other liabilities as well.
+I’m sorry, I wish I had better news for you, but the lender can only do so much, and if your brother continues to live there, whoever has the title to the property may have other liabilities as well.

 I recommend contacting a licensed attorney to determine your liability, and then there is always tough love – evict him!
 After 15 years of living with Mom with no mortgage payment, the four should now be in fine financial shape to find a new place.